ml-tooling/ml-workspace/README.md

 docker run -p 8080:8080 mltooling/ml-workspace:latest
 ```

 Voilà, that was easy!
 Now, Docker will pull the latest workspace image to your machine.
 This may take a few minutes, depending on your internet speed.
-Once the workspace is started, you can access it via: http://localhost:8080.
+Once the workspace is started, you can access it via http://localhost:8080.

-> ℹ️ _If started on a another machine or with a different port, make sure to use the machine's IP/DNS and/or the exposed port._
+> ℹ️ _If started on another machine or with a different port, make sure to use the machine's IP/DNS and/or the exposed port._

 To deploy a single instance for productive usage, we recommend to apply at least the following options: